 |Other Than Serious||$7,000||$12,600|

-The amounts listed are per penalty, so if more than one violation is found the penalties could be quite high.
+In the above list, the amounts are per violation, so if more than one infraction is found, the penalties may be quite high.

-Although information on how the accident happened may help to provide the victim’s loved ones with the answers they are seeking, it won’t help them pay for their everyday bills on top of funeral and burial expenses.
+Despite these factors, the information about how the accident happened may have enabled the victim’s family to get the answers they are searching for.
+But it wouldn’t help them pay for their everyday bills on top of funeral and burial expenses.

 Workers’ Compensation Can Help